top of page

 • Generalized anxiety and panic disorder: For severe presentations, medication is often recommended alongside therapy, at least until symptoms abate.

-• Behavioral and skills-based therapy is a valuable complement to any treatment, but medication is typically considered primary, especially for more severe presentations.
+• ADHD: Behavioral and skills-based therapy is a valuable complement to any treatment, but medication is typically considered primary, especially for more severe presentations.

 • Schizophrenia and psychotic disorders: Medication is the foundation; therapy supports recovery, insight, and staying well.